 Establishing Exchange Programs

-The Study Abroad and Away department has a strategy in place for the development of new student exchange programs.
+The Study Abroad and Away office has a strategy in place for the development of new student exchange programs.
 We want to ensure that each new program will be mutually beneficial for both institutions and will have longevity and success.

 If you have a potential partner for a new student exchange program, please contact Susie Morris, Director of Study Abroad and Away, to discuss the proposed institutional partner and program.